 Don’t know where to begin?
 Try a couple of these writing prompts to get you started:

-You don’t necessarily have to travel across the world to experience new things.
+And here’s the thing: you don’t necessarily have to travel across the world to experience new things!
 Go to a side of town you never visit, and eat at a restaurant you’ve never been to.
 Take a trip to the countryside if you live in a large city.
 Shop at a local mom and pop store.
 Your possibilities here are endless.

 Step away from your work for a little while.
 Most of the time your creativity will continue to go downhill if you don’t give your mind a break.
 Go step outside of the office and get a breath of fresh air.
 Take a water break and hang out by the office water cooler.
 Breaks allow your mind to wander elsewhere while it’s not being forced to think.
 Ever notice how you think of some of the best ideas while you’re in the shower?
 That’s because your brain is free to roam.